zeevt/zeevt.github.io/tcp-server-for-custom-protocol.md

 The server uses gevent, to support many concurrent clients.

+Actually it's even better, it uses gunicorn, monkeypatching `def handle` and not doing HTTP or WSGI but instead doing our custom flow.

+Gunicorn code handles managing worker processes which is convenient.

+In the future, something cool that wraps Linux io_uring might be used instead, or a rewrite in Go might be worthwhile, but a custom gunicorn+gevent app was simple and performant.

-It was benchmarked using a test client that uses multiprocessing and gevent inside each process, to create a big load, and the server exceeded the performance requirements by a lot.
+The server code was benchmarked using a test client that uses multiprocessing and gevent inside each process, to create a big load, and the server exceeded the performance requirements by a lot.

 A more naive solution probably would have been fine, but because this was a rewrite